cernoh/physics_alevel/lrradiation.md

 # lrradiation
 The exposure of an object to radiation.
-The exposed object does not bec
+The exposed object does not become radioactive.